 Submission, Clearing and Settlement of Credit Card Transactions

-We have written at length about best practices on verifying the validity of the card and the cardholder, as well as the authorization of the payment in other posts.
-In this one I will go over the final three stages of the transaction process: the submission, clearing and settlement of the transaction.
+We have already written at some length in other posts about best practices for verifying the validity of the card and the cardholder, as well as the authorization of card transactions.
+In this one I will go over the final three stages of the transaction process — submission, clearing and settlement — and toward the end of the article you will find a detailed graph that nicely illustrates each stage of MasterCard’s payment cycle.

 The diagram below represents the stages of the credit card transaction process: